hardie/draft-hardie-spud-use-cases/draft-hardie-spud-use-cases.md

-those flows which are not bundled, if it believes the network assigned priority might be inappropriate (bundling all media above all data may not, after all, match the application semantics for games or other applciations).
+those flows which are not bundled, if it believes the network assigned priority might be inappropriate (bundling all media above all data may not, after all, match the application semantics for games or other applications).
 A more complex example would be the browser signaling whether it is using a particular congestion control algorithm (future RMCAT work vs. the "circuit breaker" baseline.)